-Based on the findings published by Current Biology, most of the Sapria genus has lost half more than half of their genetic material.
-Not only that, but plants like the Sapria Himalayana and their genomes, were used for research.
-Findings showed, they had completely removed the need for stems, roots, and even any photosynthetic tissue—and based on further research, even chloroplast genome have vanished
+Based on the findings published by Current Biology, most of the Sapria genus have lost half more than half of their genetic material.
+Not only that but plants like the Sapria Himalayana and their genomes were used for research.
+Findings showed they had completely removed the need for stems, roots, and even any photosynthetic tissue—and based on further research, even chloroplast genome have vanished